 2.b ConnectionOnly

 Some server applications have a structure which makes it convenient to launch an APL thread per client connection, and leave that thread running for the duration of that client session.
 The ConnectionOnly switch enables a mode where Wait on the server object will only ever report Connect events: Individual application threads are expected to call Wait on the connection that they are managing.

+Samples/RPCServices/ThreadedRPC contains an example of a server which uses ConnectionOnly and runs a thread per connection.

 3. Timeout and Close as Events